 How do I submit a text for translation?

-You can send us an email telling us what you need, although better still, if you can, attach the documentation that you need to be translated so that we can assess the work involved.
-If you prefer, you can call us and discuss it personally.
+You can send us a request from our website or an email telling us what you need, although the best way is to attach the documentation that you need to be translated so that we can assess the work involved.
+If you prefer, call us and we can discuss it.
 We will be delighted to talk with you!

-The more information you give us, the better we will be able to organise and do our work: the intended audience of a text, aspects we should take into account, the deadline, whether you already have a specialised glossary, etc.
+The more information you give us, the better we will be able to organise and do our work: the intended audience of a text, aspects we should take into account, the deadline, whether you already have specific terminology or other reference materials, etc.

 What languages do you translate?

-We translate into and from Arabic, Basque, Bulgarian, Catalan, Chinese, Czech, Croatian, Danish, Dutch, English, French, Galician, German, Greek, Hebrew, Hungarian, Italian, Japanese, Latvian, Lithuanian, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Slovenian, Swedish and Turkish If you need translations into other languages, just ask us.
-If we are unable to help you, we will try to put your in contact with one of our partners who can assist you.
+We translate into and from Arabic, Basque, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, French, Galician, German, Greek, Hebrew, Hungarian, Italian, Japanese, Latvian, Lithuanian, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Serbian, Slovenian, Swedish and Turkish.
+If you need translations into other languages, just ask us.
+If we are unable to help you, we will try to put your in contact with one of our trusted partners who can assist you.

 How do you work out the price; will you tell me the price before I decide to order a job?